SuperOfficeDocs/superoffice-docs/docs/api/person/services/update-person-image-rest.md

 ---
 title: Update the person's picture
 uid: update_person_image
-description: Update the person's picture
+description: How to update the person's picture with the REST API.
-author: {github-id}
+author: Bergfrid Skaara Dias
-keywords: rest, person
+so.date: 11.04.2021
-so.topic: howto
+keywords: person, contact, services, API, REST so.topic: howto
 # so.envir:
 # so.client: